MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-custom-iot-provider.md

 ## When to use custom IoT providers

+You should consider using a custom IoT provider:

-1. If you're using an IoT system from a vendor that doesn’t use Azure IoT.
+- If you're using an IoT system from a vendor that doesn’t use Azure IoT.
-2. When you use multiple Azure IoT Hub instances or Azure IoT Central applications, connected to a common CFS organization.
+- When you use multiple Azure IoT Hub instances or Azure IoT Central applications, connected to a common CFS organization.
-3. If you have multiple IoT vendors that you need to manage in a single CFS organization.
+- If you have multiple IoT vendors that you need to manage in a single CFS organization.
 For example, your organization’s HVAC alerts and devices may be handled by Azure IoT, while your organization’s security alerts may be handled by a different IoT system.
 While the alerts from both systems come into the same instance, CFS can route the actions to the appropriate system based on the configured providers.

 ## Prerequisites